 |Cathay Pacific Asia Miles||100,000 miles||~$805|

 Using American miles or British Airways Avios would have been a horrific decision on the face of it.
 Seriously, the cash ticket was only $180 more than just the taxes fees required by British Airways for award ticket with either of those options.
 No, thanks.

 Booking with Asia Miles is about the only way I’d book an award ticket on a British Airways flight but with a cheaper cash fare, I still didn’t think an award ticket was worth it in this case.
 Hot tip: American Airlines doesn’t add surcharges, but only if it’s their actual flight – rather than a BA plane.
 These can be phenomenal value.

 What About The Portal?

-Since I have the Chase Sapphire Reserve, I can redeem my Ultimate Rewards points in the Chase travel portal at a rate of 1.5 cents per point.
-I don’t recall off the top of my head whether I was able to find the same cash rate of $1,750 in the Chase portal when I booked — clearly, I didn’t use this option.
-Let’s say it was an option.
-In this case, I could have booked the ticket for 116,667 Chase points and had to use exactly zero cash.
+If you have the Chase Sapphire Reserve, you can redeem Ultimate Rewards Points in the Chase travel portal at a rate of 1.5 cents per point.
+You’d then log into the Chase Travel website, run a flight search and if able to find the same cash rate of $1,750, you can do really well.
+At a rate of 1.5 cents per point, you could cash in your Chase Points and book the ticket that would cost $1750 for 116,667 Chase points and use exactly zero cash.